 Jackie most frequently acts in disputes involving contracts, specifications, liens, bond claims, delay claims, deficiencies and professional negligence.
-She represents clients at all levels of the construction supply chain, including developers, owners, general contractors, subcontractors, sureties, and architects.
+She represents clients at all levels of the construction supply chain, including developers, owners, general contractors, subcontractors, sureties, and design professionals.

 - Canadian Bar Association, Construction and Infrastructure Section